 What We Do

 Students who are involved have higher graduation rates, better verbal communication skills, problem-solving skills and decision-making skills.
-Research shows they work better in teams, find and evaluate information better, and are more likely to stay in college than those who are uninvolved.
+Research shows they work better in teams, find and evaluate information better, and are more likely to stay in college than those who are not involved.
 Mizzou offers a multitude of opportunities to get involved.
 We even have involvement ambassadors available for one-on-one consultations and group presentations.
-Request a consultation today.

-Understanding your own talents, strengths, leadership style, skills, and social identities is critical to your development during college.
-The Social Change Model provides a blueprint for developing new leadership skills and understanding the skills that you already possess.
+Understanding their own talents, strengths, leadership style, skills and social identities is critical to students’ development during college.
+The Social Change Model provides a blueprint for developing new leadership skills and understanding the skills that they already possess.
 Our leadership development programs are designed with this in mind.

 Being an active citizen means making your community a high priority in your life.
-Voting, volunteering, and organizing to effect change in the world are just a few examples of what it means to be an active citizen.
-We offer a variety of service programs to give you opportunities to practice active citizenship.
+Voting, volunteering and organizing to effect change in the world are just a few examples of what it means to be an active citizen.
+We offer a variety of service programs to give students opportunities to practice active citizenship.

-It’s easy to list clubs and activities on your resume, but employers want to hear about the skills you learned through these experiences, and how those will transition into the workplace.
-We will help you articulate how your involvement experience gives you an edge after college.
+It’s easy for students to list clubs and activities on their résumés, but employers want to hear about the skills they learned through these experiences and how those will transition into the workplace.
+We help students articulate how their involvement experience gives them an edge after college.